dharanidadi/Week_0/README.md

 #### **Create a new package**

-Until now we’ve been checking the structure of an already-built package.
-But now, let’s create one ourselves.
+Let’s create one ourselves.
 When we want to create packages, we need to work in a very specific ROS workspace, which is known as the catkin workspace.
 The **catkin workspace** is the directory in your hard disk where your own ROS packages must reside in order to be usable by ROS.
 Usually, the catkin workspace directory is called *catkin_ws* .

 Usually, the *catkin_ws* is created in the home folder of your user account.
 The catkin workspace has been already created and initialized for you.